fermyon/developer/content/spin/http-outbound.md

 {{ startTab "Python"}}

 HTTP functions and classes are available in the `spin_http` module.
 The function name is `http_send`.
-The request type is `Request` and the response type is `Response`.
+The request type is `Request`, and the response type is `Response`.
 For example:

 ```python
 from spin_http import Request, Response, http_send